wohaco/despace/venera_9_10.md

 The lander was encased in a spherical shell before landing to help protect it from the heat of entry as it slowed from 10.7 km/s to 150 m/s.
 This sphere was then separated with explosive bolts and a three-domed parachute was deployed which slowed the lander further to 50 m/s at an altitude of 63 km above the planet.

 The descent through the cloud layer took about 20 min, during which time the lander took measurements of the atmosphere ([EVN‑003](venus.md)) and radioed the information to the orbiter ([EVN‑092](venus.md)).
-To minimize lander damage in the hot atmosphere, the parachute was released at an altitude of 50 km, and the ring-shaped aerodynamic shield provided braking.
+To minimize lander damage in the hot atmosphere, the parachute was released at an altitude of 50 km, and the ring‑shaped aerodynamic shield provided braking.
 The Venusian atmosphere is so dense near the surface that this shield provided a descent rate of 7 m/s as the lander touched down.
 The landing device, a hollow ring surrounding the lower part of the lander, was partly crushed upon touchdown to take up most of the landing impact.
 Venera 9 landed within a 150 km radius of 31.01°N 291.64°E.

 It was the first spacecraft to return an image from the surface ([EVN‑006](venus.md)) of another planet ([EVN‑093](venus.md)).
 Many of the instruments began working immediately after touchdown and the cameras were operational 2 min later.
 These instruments revealed a smooth surface with numerous stones.
 The lander measured a light level of 14 000 lux, similar to that of Earth in full daylight but no direct sunshine ([EVN‑013](venus.md)).